huynhnhathao/RL-from-scratch/readme.md

-# Reinforcement Learning Agents play game
-This repository implementing varous famous RL algorithms from scratch to play game, on jupyter notebooks.
+# My implementations of RL algorithms from scratch

-Why jupyter notebook?
-Because who don't like jupyter notebook with free GPU on colab??
+I implementing varous RL algorithm from scratch, by just read the algorithms descriptions.
+My implementations may not be the most efficient, but it's pretty easy to read, has plenty of explanatory comments, and user manual.